 On the other hand, coffee isn’t all harm.
 Before an episode of a migraine or headache, our blood vessels expand.
 According to a study, caffeine includes “vasoconstrictive” components that help the blood vessels to narrow and limit blood flow, which reduces symptoms of migraines or any type of headache.

-Also, caffeine is in a lot of medications that doctors prescribe to relieve migraine headaches.
+Also, caffeine is in a lot of medications that doctors prescribe to relieve headaches.
 These medicines are more effective in alleviating pain when fused with caffeine.

 Natural Care for Migraines